Robotawi/mobile-robot_ros/README.md

 # ROS - Mobile Robot
 This is a ROS melodic workspace created on Ubuntu 18.04.
-The robot package in this class has two nodes.
-The first one builds a mobile robot from scratch, includes sensors and actuators plugins, and incorporate the robot in a world file.
+The workspace is for the simulation of a mobile robot built from scratch, includes sensors and actuators plugins, and incorporate the robot in a world file.
 The world file is built after my house.
 It is available [here](https://github.com/Robotawi/gazebo_world).
+The second

 ## Installation